Like many other twenty-somethings (and arguably folks of any age), I am on a journey trying to figure out what in the hell I want to do with my life.

 Ciao ciao brown cow,

 P.S.
-Find more fun posts like this in Weekly Inspiration, a newsletter brought to you by me (KP) at Inspiration for Good.
+Find more fun posts like this in monthly Inspiration, a newsletter brought to you by me (KP) at Inspiration for Good.
 Subscribe right here, right now.